kikocorreoso/brythonmagic/README.rst

 If you need Brython support, please, ask here: https://groups.google.com/forum/?fromgroups=#!forum/brython

-If you need IPython support, please, ask here: http://mail.scipy.org/mailman/listinfo/ipython-dev
+If you need Jupyter support, please, ask here: http://mail.scipy.org/mailman/listinfo/ipython-dev

 If you find a bug or want to propose a new feature open a new issue